-The J-1 visa is specifically aimed towards visitors engaged in short-term work and study exchange-based programs in the United States.
+The J-1 Visa is specifically aimed towards visitors engaged in short-term work and study exchange-based programs in the United States.
 According to the United States Department of State Exchange Visitor website: “Through the Exchange Visitor Program, foreign nationals may visit the United States temporarily to teach, lecture, study, observe, conduct research, consult, train or demonstrate special skills.”
-For Kierkegaard Scholars, the most important J-1 Exchange Programs is the short-term scholar program, in which “Professors, research scholars and other individuals with similar education or accomplishments travel to the United States on a short-term visit for to lecture, observe, consult, train or demonstrate special skills at research institutions, museums, libraries, post-secondary accredited academic institutions or similar types of institutions.”
+For Kierkegaard Scholars, the most important J-1 Exchange Program is the short-term scholar program, in which “Professors, research scholars and other individuals with similar education or accomplishments travel to the United States on a short-term visit for to lecture, observe, consult, train or demonstrate special skills at research institutions, museums, libraries, post-secondary accredited academic institutions or similar types of institutions.”
 Lasting no more than six months, a J-1 short-term scholar program allows academic and research scholars with the appropriate education to participate in nearly all United States educational opportunities.
 These involve laboratory research, lecture and consultation, and institutional resources.

 In order to apply for a J-1 Visa, applicants must find and contact a designated sponsor; in this case, St. Olaf College.
-Sponsors are responsible for screening applicants for eligibility issues, providing participants with pre-arrival and orientation information, and overseeing the well being of participants during their time in the United States.
+Sponsors are responsible for screening applicants for eligibility issues, providing participants with pre-arrival and orientation information, and overseeing the well-being of participants during their time in the United States.
 Applicants are responsible for guaranteeing English language proficiency, minimum benefit level medical insurance carriage for themselves and any J-2 dependents, and all required program, SEVIS, and visa fees.

 Visitor Categories Include

 - Professor: an individual primarily teaching, lecturing, observing, or consulting, may also conduct research, unless disallowed by the sponsor.
 Maximum stay is 5 years.